ryankl2016/bartquery/README.md

 # bartquery
-Chat-bot which answers earliest departure time queries for the Bay Area Rapid Transit system
+Chat-bot which interprets human speech and answers for earliest departure time queries for the Bay Area Rapid Transit system

 Example Usage: